Stupid Jeebot Questions: Where Does An Atheist’s Morality Come From?

-1. My Dad – my Dad was a family counselor who founded the crisis centre in my hometown in the 70s which has since prevented thousands of suicides and helped many ill people find mental health treatment.
-He used to get paged in the middle of the night to the downtown Eastside of Vancouver to drag prostitutes away from their abusive pimps and find them safe places to go.
+My Dad – my Dad was a family counsellor who founded the crisis centre in my hometown in the 70s which has since prevented thousands of suicides and helped many suffering people find mental health treatment.
+He used to get paged in the middle of the night to the downtown Eastside of Vancouver to drag sex workers away from their abusive traffickers and find them safe places to go.
 My Dad knew of and worked with women who ended up buried on the Picton farm.
 He had a knife held to his throat one day, and the next he was helping the man who did it kick heroin.
 He came home exhausted and never got any sleep, and still had time to be that Dad on the block.
 You know the one.
-The Dad that all the neighborhood kids came knocking for.
-They were never asking for me, or my brother.
+The Dad that all the neighbourhood kids came knocking for.
+They were never asking for me or my brother.
 They asked to play with my Dad, and fuck did we have fun.
 My Dad is and always has been an atheist.

-3. My Grandparents – Both were outspoken atheists, and when my Grandfather was stationed in Jamaica in WW2 as an ambulance driver, he treated the POWs in the internment camp with great respect and dignity.
+My Grandparents – Both were outspoken atheists, and when my Grandfather was stationed in Jamaica in WW2, he treated the POWs in the internment camp with great respect and dignity.
 He was known for this.

-4. Empathy – Yes, us non-christians are actually born with the ability to recognize feelings in other people and we can feel sympathy toward them based on it.
+4. Empathy – Yes, we non-Christians are actually born with the ability to recognize feelings in other people and we can feel sympathy toward them based on it.
 We did not need a book to teach us the golden rule, because we have empathy.

-5. Common fucking sense – Different from common sense, common fucking sense is far more common.
-This is the type of sense a 2 year old has.
+Common fucking sense – Different from common sense, common fucking sense is far more common.
+This is the type of sense a 2-year-old has.
 Shit has consequences.
 Toddlers can learn this, and they can’t even read the Bible yet, nor understand the concept of eternal damnation.
 What the fuck leads a toddler to understand that shit has consequences?
 You guessed it geniuses: common fucking sense.

 These are the 5 basic sources of my own morality.
-There are plenty more though, such as the law, experiences, new knowledge, books, documentaries, conversations, the fucking weather, instinct, genetic predisposition, etc.
+There are plenty more though, such as the law, experiences, my conscience, new knowledge, books, documentaries, conversations, the fucking weather, instinct, genetic predisposition, etc.

 So, now you know where I get my morals from.
 What about other atheists?
 I asked my Twitter followers and here’s what some of them said: